 The company has carried out an evaluation, under the supervision and with the participation of our management, including the Chief Executive Officer and the Chief Financial Officer, of the effectiveness of the design and operation of the company's disclosure controls and procedures.
-Based upon that evaluation, the Chief Executive Officer and the Chief Financial Officer have concluded that, as of December 31, 2010, the disclosure controls and procedures were effective.
+Based upon that evaluation, the Chief Executive Officer and the Chief Financial Officer have concluded that, as of December 31, 2011, the disclosure controls and procedures were effective.

-Management's Report on Internal Controls Over Financial Reporting
+Management's Report on Internal Control Over Financial Reporting

 The company's management is responsible for establishing and maintaining an adequate system of internal control over financial reporting.
 Internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external reporting purposes in accordance with U.S. generally accepted accounting principles.
 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
-Management has assessed the effectiveness of the company's internal control over financial reporting as of December 31, 2010, with the exception of Fawick, Allied, Minarik and Global, all of which were acquired during 2010.
-While we are beginning the process of incorporating our controls and procedures into these businesses, management has not yet performed documentation, evaluation and testing of internal controls over financial reporting at these businesses.
-Therefore, Fawick, Allied, Minarik and Global were not included in our assessment of internal controls over financial reporting as of December 31, 2010.
+Management has assessed the effectiveness of the company's internal control over financial reporting as of December 31, 2011, with the exception of Target, Vermont Composites and Catching, all of which were acquired during 2011.
+While we are beginning the process of incorporating our controls and procedures into these businesses.
+Therefore, Target, Vermont Composites and Catching were not included in our assessment of internal controls over financial reporting as of December 31, 2011.

 In making its assessment, management has utilized the criteria set forth by the Committee of Sponsoring Organizations (COSO) of the Treadway Commission in Internal Control-Integrated Framework.
-Management concluded that based on its assessment, the company's internal control over financial reporting was effective as of December 31, 2010.
-The effectiveness of internal control over financial reporting as of December 31, 2010 has been audited by KPMG LLP, an independent registered public accounting firm, as stated in their report, which is included in this Form 10-K.
+Management concluded that based on its assessment, except for the exclusion of Target, Vermont Composites and Catching from our assessment, the company's internal control over financial reporting was effective as of December 31, 2011.
+The effectiveness of internal control over financial reporting as of December 31, 2011 has been audited by KPMG LLP, an independent registered public accounting firm, as stated in their report, which is included in this Form 10-K.